 After a pre-ride with the kids, we handed them walkie-talkies and let them go explore on their own.
 That was the right call.
 They came back sweaty and happy and immediately went again.
 The freedom to ride without a parent shadowing their every move is its own kind of confidence-builder — they sorted out the small problems themselves.
 The walkie-talkies meant we weren't stressed either.

-It's also just a campground that attracts riding families.
-Plenty of other kids were out on the trails, and ours had no trouble finding a few friends.
+It's also a campground that attracts riding families.
+Plenty of other kids were out on the road and trails, and ours had no trouble finding a few friends.
 If you're camping with kids who can ride independently, this setup is hard to beat.

 Quick Notes